-SEA Objective Assessment of effect (consider cumulative effects, significance of the effect in terms of the three time periods) Summary explanation Enhancement & mitigation opportunities Short term (1-5 years) Medium term Long term To provide everyone with the opportunity to live in good quality, affordable housing, and ensure an appropriate mix of dwelling sizes, types and tenures.
-X Х Х This Policy is not over and above the Core Strategy.
-To improve the health of the residents and reduce crime in the town. Х Х Х This Policy is not over and above the Core Strategy.
-To encourage office and hi-tech employment through the provision of high-quality employment land. + + + This Policy is not over and above the Core Strategy.
+SEA Objective Assessment of effect (consider cumulative effects, significance of the effect in terms of the three time periods) Summary explanation Enhancement & mitigation opportunities Short term (1-5 years) Medium term (6-10 years) Long term (11 years+) To provide everyone with the opportunity to live in good quality, affordable housing, and ensure an appropriate mix of dwelling sizes, types and tenures.
+X x x This Policy is not over and above the Core Strategy.
+N/A To improve the health of the residents and reduce crime in the town.
+X x X This Policy is not over and above the Core Strategy.
+N/A To encourage office and hi-tech employment through the provision of high-quality employment land. + + + This Policy is not over and above the Core Strategy.
+The criteria within this policy acts as a mitigation measure.
 To encourage a vibrant and diversified economy and provide for long-term sustainable economic growth. + ++ ++ This Policy is not over and above the Core Strategy.
+The criteria within this policy acts as a mitigation measure.
 To promote Ledbury as a centre for food production. + + + This Policy is not over and above the Core Strategy.
+The criteria within this policy acts as a mitigation measure.

 To protect heritage assets + + + This Policy is not over and above the Core Strategy.
-New retail provision should complement the town's heritage assets

-To protect and enhance the townscape, maintaining local distinctiveness + + + This Policy is not over and above the Core Strategy.
+New retail provision should complement the town's heritage assets To protect and enhance the townscape, maintaining local distinctiveness + + + This Policy is not over and above the Core Strategy.
 New retail provision should respect the townscape.
-To conserve and enhance the character and quality of the landscape, maintaining and strengthening local distinctiveness and a sense of place. Х Х Х This Policy is not over and above the Core Strategy.
-Protect and enhance the setting of the AONB. х Х Х This Policy is not over and above the Core Strategy.
-To minimise the risk of flooding. х Х х This Policy is not over and above the Core Strategy.
-To reduce energy consumption, promote energy efficiency and increase the use of energy from renewable resources. + + + This Policy is not over and above the Core Strategy.
-New retail provision to be encouraged to include renewable energy sources and sustainable To ensure community facilities and amenities are appropriate for a growing population. х х Х This Policy is not over and above the Core Strategy.
-To encourage the provision of new parks, garden and sports facilities in order to promote healthy living. х Х х This Policy is not over and above the Core Strategy.
-To encourage the provision of high speed broadband throughout the NP Area. х х х This Policy is not over and above the Core Strategy.
-To promote sustainable transport modes within the town. + + + This Policy is not over and above the Core Strategy.
-Protect and enhance biodiversity throughout the Plan area and seek to avoid irreversible losses. Х х х This Policy is not over and above the Core Strategy.
+Protect and enhance biodiversity throughout the Plan area and seek to avoid irreversible losses. x x x This Policy is not over and above the Core Strategy.
+N/A To conserve and enhance the character and quality of the landscape, maintaining and strengthening local distinctiveness and a sense of place. x x x This Policy is not over and above the Core Strategy.
+N/A Protect and enhance the setting of the AONB. x x x This Policy is not over and above the Core Strategy.
+N/A To minimise the risk of flooding. x x x This Policy is not over and above the Core Strategy.
+N/A To reduce energy consumption, promote energy efficiency and increase the use of energy from renewable resources. + + + This Policy is not over and above the Core Strategy.
+New retail provision to be encouraged to include renewable energy sources and sustainable To ensure community facilities and amenities are appropriate for a growing population. x x X This Policy is not over and above the Core Strategy.
+N/A To encourage the provision of new parks, garden and sports facilities in order to promote healthy living. x x x This Policy is not over and above the Core Strategy.
+N/A To encourage the provision of high speed broadband throughout the NP Area. x x x This Policy is not over and above the Core Strategy.
+N/A To promote sustainable transport modes within the town. + + + This Policy is not over and above the Core Strategy.
+The criteria within this policy acts as a mitigation measure.
 Overall commentary and any cumulative effects + + + This Policy is not over and above the Core Strategy.
+Overall this Policy moves towards the SEA objectives and is not over and above the Core Strategy in terms of SEA objectives.
+This policy will encourage retail provision in line with Policy E5 of the Core Strategy